International-Data-Spaces-Association/ids-specification/README.md

 ### Context of this specification

-The __*Name of the protocol goes here*__ is used in the context of data spaces as described and defined in the subequent sections with the purpose to support interoperability.
+The __Dataspace Protocol__ is used in the context of data spaces as described and defined in the subequent sections with the purpose to support interoperability.
 In this context, the specification provides fundamental technical interoperability for particiants in data spaces and therefore the protocol specified here is required to join any data space as specified [here]().
 Beyond the technical interoperability measures described in this specification, semantic interoperability should also be addressed by the participants.
 On the perspective of the data space, interoperability needs to be addressed also on the level of trust, on organizational level and on legal level.
 The aspect of cross data space communication is not subject of this document, as this is addressed by the data spaces' organizational and legal agreements.